alesalv/flutter_arch_comp_mm/README.md

-Demo sample for Flutter Architecture Components
+Demo sample for Flutter Architecture Components ported to use [Minimal MVN](https://github.com/alesalv/minimal) instead of Riverpod

 Presented initially at Flutter Vikings 2022